Не весь вміст на цій сторінці доступний українською мовою.

 When we ‘process personal data’, it means, for example, that we collect data, register them, combine them, store them or disclose them.

 When the immigration administration processes personal data, we do so within the framework of the Immigration Act, the Norwegian Nationality Act and pertaining regulations.
-The UDI has its own powers to process personal data in, among other regulations, the Immigration Act section 83a and the Nationality Act section 29a.
-The UDI may therefore process personal information necessary to carry out the tasks mentioned in paragraph 1.
+UDI is authorised to process personal data in, among other regulations, the Immigration Act section 83a and the Nationality Act section 29a.
+UDI may therefore process personal information necessary to carry out the tasks mentioned in paragraph 1.

 We also register certain data in European information systems: